 Port Coquitlam’s beer scene is very young, but already well established.
-Five breweries have opened there since 2018, including three in the burgeoning Fremont Village — Boardwalk Brewing, Northpaw Brewing and Tinhouse Brewing — along with Patina Brewing in downtown Port Coquitlam.
+Four breweries have opened there since 2018, including three in the burgeoning Fremont Village — Boardwalk Brewing, Northpaw Brewing and Tinhouse Brewing — along with Patina Brewing in downtown Port Coquitlam.
 Cyclists and pedestrians can visit all of these breweries along the 25-km Traboulay PoCo Trail, which encircles the community.

 Start your adventure North of the Fraser in New Westminster, which is serviced by the Sky Train’s Expo Line.

 This modern public park features a 325 metre water front boardwalk, festival lawn, concession, elevated viewpoints, grass, trees, gardens, benches, accessible picnic tables, a basketball court, public art, and play area.